timothyylim/imperial-exam-solutions/CO526-Databases/2014-solutions.md

 Must not have written:

-w2[cR], w3[cB] since we cannot write data to disk before loggin an UNDO log
+w2[cR], w3[cB] since we cannot write data to disk before logging an UNDO log